git-annex-remote-rclone/git-annex-remote-rclone/README.md

  ```
  RCLONE_CONFIG_PASS=your_password_here git annex ...
  ```

+or

+`rclone_passcmd` can be used to pass command to fetch passwrod

    Pull requests proposing a more secure or easier to use approach to password-protected `rclone` configurations are welcome.

 3. Create a git-annex repository ([walkthrough](https://git-annex.branchable.com/walkthrough/))